Forough read Law with Educational Studies at Keele University and graduated with First Class Honours in 2005.

 Volunteered with the Manchester Immigration Detainee Support Team (MIDST), in association with the Manchester Airport Chaplaincy.

-Responsible for establishing an Iranian Association, Iranian Community of North Staffordshire (ICONS).
+Responsible for establishing an Iranian (unincorporated) Association, acted as the Chair of the Iranian Community of North Staffordshire (ICONS).
 Solely responsible for securing an award in the excess of £26,500.00 following a successful grant application to ‘Robbie Williams Give it Sum’ managed by Comic Relief.

 July 2008 - November 2009